Errors, Exceptions and Warnings#

 This is a nice feature because this invalid division at one location does not imply that the rest of the computations are useless.
 NaNs are an indicator for missing data, and most scientific libraries can deal with them.

-Depending on your use case, you might want to disable warnings or turn them into errors:
+Depending on your use case, you might want to disable warnings or turn them into errors.

 Silencing warnings#